 Nursing school is typically divided into three major components: didactic, simulation lab, and clinicals.

-- Clinicals are the hands-on, hospital-site, “on-the-field” portion of nursing school.
+- Clinicals are the , hospital-site, “on-the-field” portion of nursing school.

 - The didactic segment of school or the in-classroom lectures, provide a fundamental layer of knowledge for students to apply in the actual hospital setting.

 - Nursing programs use the simulation lab or a pseudo-clinical experience, to allow for future nurses to practice the various skills and tasks they need, in a safe, non-risk environment before touching real patients.

 Clinicals are organized through your nursing program.
 You will have a clinical instructor (who may or may not also give lectures in class) and they will be on-site with you for part or all of the clinical rotation.
 This clinical instructor is your liaison between the hospital and school.

 Your clinical instructor is there to assist you with any questions you may have, but they are also there to grade you on your performance and effort.
 You are not shadowing your clinical instructor, as they are not directly caring for patients.
 You will shadow one of the staff nurses who has a patient assignment.

 Will I Have My Own Patients?